simonsays-techtalk/Soundhive/README.md

 *A self-hosted, MQTT-based media player for Home Assistant with TTS and streaming support.*

 This mediaplayer was developed by me and my local AI.
 I want a way out of the "cloud" and created this basic mediaplayer.
 Please mind that this version uses Piper as TTS.
 I am working on a more flexible solution.
 The client is developed around the raspberry pi.
-It runs with minimal load on a raspberry pi Zero W. It also utilizes a respeaker mic2hat, so that everything fits nicely in this case https://www.thingiverse.com/thing:4766696.
+It runs with minimal load on a raspberry pi Zero W. The installer optionally utilizes a respeaker mic2hat, so that everything fits nicely in this case https://www.thingiverse.com/thing:4766696.

 ## 🚀 Features
 - ✅ ** Basic Home Assistant Integration**: Appears as a `media_player` entity in HA.